Continuing Education Unit Policies and Procedures

 The following program participants will be engaged during the CEU process.
 Roles are not mutually exclusive; one individual may hold multiple roles separately or simultaneously:

-2. IAABC credential holders, defined as those industry professionals who have taken and passed an IAABC credentialing examination and are currently in good standing within their credential approval period
+IAABC credential holders, defined as those IAABC members who have taken and passed an IAABC credentialing examination and are currently in good standing within their credential approval period

-3. Industry professionals, defined as those professionals in the field of animal training and behavior consulting who seek out continuing education to enhance their capacity to perform their roles and responsibilities
+Industry professionals, defined as those professionals in the field of animal training and behavior consulting who are qualified to teach others

-4. Education providers, defined as any individual or organization, public or private, that offers continuing education aligning with the IAABC Core Competencies which maintains, increases, or develops the knowledge, skills and abilities used by industry professionals to provide services for their clients, the public, and the profession
+Education providers, defined as any individual or organization, public or private, that offers continuing education aligning with the IAABC Core Competencies which maintains, increases, or develops the knowledge, skills and abilities used by industry professionals to provide services for their clients and the profession.

-6. The IAABC Education Program, defined as the staff and volunteer members of the IAABC who administer the intake, approval, generation, distribution and tracking of CEU credits
+The IAABC Continuing Education Program, defined as the staff and volunteer members of the IAABC who administer the intake, approval, generation, distribution and tracking of CEU credits; oversee host and educational provider eligibility; and assist hosts in the application process.

 All IAABC members and credential holders are eligible to be granted CEUs based on their successful completion of CEU requirements.